Nalhin/Navigation/README.md

 The project consists of two main modules - services and libraries.
 Libraries offer universal functionality decoupled from services and infrastructure.
 The pathfinder library provide pathfinding, convex hull and edge weight calculation algorithms, and the implementation of graph data structure.
-On the other hand, the parser library exports an API to load and extract data from OSM files.
+On the other hand, the parser library exports API to load and extract data from OSM files.

 ```